arun5493/telegram_app_dropbox_availability/README.md

 Note: Telethon, beepy and wind10toast are python packages, so you can simply do a pip install

 # Instructions:
-From the terminal, navigate to the place where the script is stored and run the following commands:
+Clone the repo.
+From the terminal, navigate to the place where the repo is cloned and run the following commands:

 ~~~~
 > pip install telethon beepy
 > pip install win10toast (For windows only)
-> python dropbox*.py
+> python *.py
 ~~~~

 Just start the script from the terminal or use a batch/cron job to run the script.
 When the script is started, it will request authentication